srish/gerrit-newcomer-bot/README.md

 -----------

 1. Register for an account on the [test instance of Wikimedia's Gerrit](https://gerrit.git.wmflabs.org).
 To register, you will have to sign up [here](http://ldapauth-gitldap.wmflabs.org/w/index.php?title=Special:CreateAccount&returnto=Main+Page) to obtain the credentials
-2. Add your ssh keys to Gerrit
+2. Add your SSH keys to Gerrit
 3. While the `watch_newcomers.py` script is running in the background, clone a test repo and make some changes to it [example repository](https://gerrit.git.wmflabs.org/r/#/admin/projects/test)
 4. To push changes to Gerrit: `git push origin HEAD:refs/for/<branch-name>`
 5. See the magic in action!